Appointment Requirements for Residents and Fellows

 Your appointment as a resident or fellow requires full or limited license from the Board of Registration in Medicine of the Commonwealth of Massachusetts.
 We pay for the limited license.

-As part of your application for a limited license, the Massachusetts Board of Registration in Medicine asks you to answer questions found in the Sample Resident and Fellow Contract.
+As part of your application for a limited license, the Massachusetts Board of Registration in Medicine asks you to answer questions about your training, disciplinary actions, substance use, practice privileges and more.

 Effective January 2, 2014, physicians applying for an initial limited license are required to pass ONE of the following: